 Kelvin's Blog

 Hello!
-This blog is a collection of articles, essays, and thoughts on diverse areas like machine learning, computational chemistry, software, brians, and society.
+This blog is a collection of articles, essays, and thoughts on diverse areas like machine learning, computational chemistry, software, bains, and society.
 If you're not interested in all areas, it's best to filter the posts by categories, so you can get articles focused on that topic only.

 Beyond the Wall's Gaze